NC teacher accused of asking students about God suspended

 Causby stated that “it is never appropriate for a teacher to segregate students based on religious, political or personal beliefs.”
 He added that it’s not appropriate for a teacher “to even ask” what students’ beliefs are.
 He said students should never be instructed not to share classroom activities with parents.

-News outlets say the incident happened at a high school about 30 miles from Raleigh.
+News outlets say the incident happened at a high school about 30 miles (48 kilometers) from Raleigh.

 Federal laws prevent students from being required to answer questions about religious practices.